 Layers are the difference between pretty long hair and jaw-dropping long hair.
 The good news is there are so many ways to achieve that extra bit of charisma even with layers.
 Check out the infographic below where we present to you a round up of some of our personal favorites.

 Long hair can look beautiful when it is styled right.
 The right hairstyle not only accentuates your facial features and shape but also makes your hair look voluminous and beautiful.
 Layers are the best hairstyles for long hair.
 Layers can frame your face, increase your hair volume, make your hair bouncy, and add boatloads of style to your look.
 Layered hair also looks amazing in buns, braids, ponytails, and other hairdos.
 You can also play around with hair colors to really spice up your long layered hairstyle.
 So, what are you waiting for?
-Scroll up and pick your favorite look!
+Scroll up and pick your favorite look from our extensive list of long layered haircuts for women!

 Frequently Asked Questions